runexec/twitterdsl/README.md

          (message/parse dm))

 ;; Binds parsed direct message so that all calls
-;; from the message/ ns is refering to the parsed
+;; from the message/ ns is referring to the parsed
 ;; direct message
 (twitter instance
          (message/with